MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 first_module_name [molecool]: functions
 author_name [Your name (or your organization/company/team)]: *YOUR_NAME_HERE*
 author_email [Your email (or your organization/company/team)]: *YOUR_EMAIL_ADDRESS_HERE*
-description [A short description of the project.]: A Python package for analyzing and visualizing xyz files.
-For MolSSI Workshop Python Package development workshop.
+description [A short description of the project (less than one line).]: A Python package for analyzing and visualizing xyz files.

 Select open_source_license:
 1 - MIT